tangmf/LearnCovid/README.md

 * Introduction to what the website offers, from the learning points about covid, to the quiz, to the stats page.
 ### Learn page
 * Learning points about covid-19, good practices to prevent contracting the disease.
+* Infographics and images
 * Interactive fun fact boxes that users can click on to learn extra facts about covid
 ### Quiz page
 * Interactive quiz game
 * Highscore system, where top 5 scores will be displayed on the leaderboards page using local storage
 * Goal of quiz game is to defeat the enemy covid, which weakens in HP everytime the user gets a correct answer.
+* Gamification feel due to needing to defeat an enemy
 ### Stats page
 * Global statistics (confirmed cases, deaths and recovered)
 * Search statistics by Country